Anomaly London ECD Joe Corcoran: my Top Tips for Cannes - More About Advertising

 I’ve seen a lot of EE’s work from Saatchi & Saatchi London, directed outstandingly by Daniel Wolfe.
 It’s a triumph of a campaign.
 Accessible to a mass audience but not dumbed down in any way.
 It’s filled with insight and nuance and unique and detailed moments.

 Everyone who knows this campaign has their favourite spot.
 The ‘Switch Off, Drift Off’ one for me is wonderful.
 It’s such a good gag using that song.
 Every family must feel seen in those stories.
-It’s also really smart for the brand to be take a negative in their product and turn it into a positive.
+It’s also really smart for the brand to take a negative in their product and turn it into a positive.
 Those sorts of truths are rarely handled well.
 Like the song, it’s an absolute banger of an ad.

 Channel 4: Idents